Skip advert

 Advertisement - Article continues below

 Stick with one of the more conservative colour schemes and the interior feels fairly grown up, aside from the bright red driving mode buttons and engine push start.
-A 10.25-inch infotainment display and 12.3-inch gauges dominate proceedings, and the software is clear and easy to use.
+The large pair of curved displays dominate proceedings, and the software is clear and easy to use.
 Beware of the option packs, though, which are tempting but seriously push up the price.
-Unless you attend lots of track days, the circa £8,000 BMW asks for a set of ceramic brakes and a 180mph top speed (raised from 155mph) might not be necessary.
+Unless you attend lots of track days, the circa £15,000 BMW asks for the M Race Track Pack – which includes a set of ceramic brakes, carbon-fibre bucket seats and a 180mph top speed – won’t be necessary.

 MPG, running costs & CO2